vergotten/CyrillicHandScriptDecoder/README.md

    This command runs the Docker container and maps port 80 in the container to port 80 on your host machine.

-# Accuracy

-The model's performance was evaluated based on word and character accuracy.
-The results are as follows:

-- **Word Accuracy**: 0.8987726641209262
-- **Character Accuracy**: 0.5382124352331606